gcrnet/gcrnet.github.io/_workshop/bashshellprogramming.md

 ```
 bash first_script.sh
 ```
-Execute the script in a diferent directory `other`
+Execute the script in a different directory `other`
 ```
 $ mkdir other
 $ mv first_script.sh other